kareniel/jonathandupre.com/content/_ideas.md

 The infrastructure is decentralized so you can build secure centralized organizations.

 Tokens and DAOs will be used to power autonomous IT infrastructure

+dont let security slow you down

+test your assumptions